Angels at Bat

 - Wayne Silver, from the American Friends of Kenya group, out of Connecticut, has given us the opportunity to send equipment to our connections in Kenya without personally taking the equipment there.
 He and his group save us a section of their shipping crate to send baseball and soccer equipment.
 We are continuing to send equipment with this group every Spring.

 - George Mahinda, the head of Kenya Little League, has helped us grow the name of the charity exponentially.
-George has stated that Angels at Bat will become the primary source of equipment for Kenyan baseball and that we will bring baseball to the wonderful country of Kenya.
+George has stated that Angels at Bat will become the primary source of equipment for Kenyan baseball and that we will bring baseball to the wonderful country of Kenya together.
 He has introduced us to a countless number of people who are passionate about baseball including former Ambassador of Kenya- Francis Muthaura.

 To read the entire story of the charity's beginnings and where it has gone, please go to link below: